 oil sunflower seed feeder, although they sometimes look awkward clinging to the feeder as if it

 were a tree trunk.
 They often take their seeds elsewhere to wedge into a crevice where it

 can be broken open with a few well-directed blows.
-Beef suet offered in a wire basket or
+Beef suet offered in a wire

 nylon/plastic mesh bag suspended against a tree trunk readily attracts woodpeckers in

 winter, but should not be offered in summer because it melts and the oil can damage

 feather follicles.
 Peanut butter mixed with cornmeal so that the mixture is of a doughy

 consistency is also readily taken.
 I use a hanging log

 fill with this mixture --again, mostly in winter.
 Peanut butter/cornmeal mixtures can also